Josh65-2201/Discord-Windows-11-theme/README.md

 - Mute and deafen settings are now shown only on the voice connected panel
 - Settings is now a toggle on the same icon in the server bar
 - Stickers and GIFs are now all in the emote menu
-- Search bars are on the titlebar
+- Search bars are on the title bar
 - User controls are now in the title bar next to window controls

-### Disabled elements
-- BD minimal mode
-- Gift button (Toggle in themes settings)
-- Settings > User profile preview (Now uses the account preview popup on the titlebar)

 ### Other
 - User/Members list will now auto hide at smallest window size.
-(Toggle doesnt do anything visably at min size but will save state upon resize)
+(Toggle doesn't do anything visibly at min size but will save state upon resize)
 - Due to layering issues the Window drag area ends at the left side of the window